 Woody Guthrie introduced the song to folk crowds way back in 1944.
 Once the folk revival swept college campuses, "Mule Skinner Blues" entered the repertoires of Ramblin' Jack Elliott, Lonnie Donegan, Odetta, Joe D. Gibson and, later on, Bob Dylan.
 To these artists and others, Rodgers' fascination with work songs and 12-bar blues made his catalog rank high among the Southern music worth reviving.

-Wisconsin-based rockabilly duo The Fenderman cut the next great version in 1960 for Soma Records.
+Wisconsin-based rockabilly duo The Fendermen cut the next great version in 1960 for Soma Records.
 The dueling guitarists may have been one-hit-wonders, but that hit never really went away because of novelty song compilations.

-Over time, the American folk standard returned home to country music, primarily as a top five hit in 1970 for Dolly Parton.
-Others within the genre to interpret one of Rodgers' masterworks include Merle Haggard, Rose Maddox and Jerry Reed and Chet Atkins.
+Over time, the American folk standard returned home to country music, primarily as a top-five hit in 1970 for Dolly Parton.
+Others within the genre to interpret one of Rodgers' masterworks include Merle Haggard, Rose Maddox, and Jerry Reed and Chet Atkins.

 Monroe's influence also kept the Rodgers classic in the bluegrass songbook.
 A couple of bluegrass acts featuring the Grateful Dead's Jerry Garcia (The Wildwood Boys and Old & In The Way) kept the song relevant with a new generation of pickers.
-As did Muleskinner, the '70s supergroup featuring David Grisman, Clarence White, Richard Greene, Bill Keith, John Kahn, John Guerin and Peter Rowan.
+As did Muleskinner, the '70s supergroup featuring David Grisman, Clarence White, Richard Greene, Bill Keith, John Kahn, John Guerin, and Peter Rowan.

-After considering this abridged list of acts to cover or revise "Mule Skinner Blues," it's hard to imagine anyone over 90 years ago thinking that yet another "Blue Yodel" recorded by one of the pop stars of his time (and inspired one of the blues players he admired) would've help set the course for not just country music but also the birth of bluegrass and the roots of the folk revival.
+After considering this abridged list of acts to cover or revise "Mule Skinner Blues," it's hard to imagine anyone over 90 years ago thinking that yet another "Blue Yodel" recorded by one of the pop stars of his time (and inspired one of the blues players he admired) would've helped set the course for not just country music but also the birth of bluegrass and the roots of the folk revival.